shakacode/react_on_rails/docs/additional-reading/turbolinks.md

 # Turbolinks

 * See [Turbolinks on Github](https://github.com/rails/turbolinks)
-* Currently support 2.5.x of Turbolinks and 5.0.0 of Turbolinks 5.
+* React on Rails currently supports 2.5.x of Turbolinks and 5.0.0 of Turbolinks 5.
 * You may include Turbolinks either via yarn (recommended) or via the gem.

 ## Why Turbolinks?